Elliptic function

-In the mathematical field of complex analysis, elliptic functions are a special kind of meromorphic functions, that satisfy two periodicity conditions.
+In the mathematical field of complex analysis, elliptic functions are special kinds of meromorphic functions, that satisfy two periodicity conditions.
 They are named elliptic functions because they come from elliptic integrals.
-Originally those integrals occurred at the calculation of the arc length of an ellipse.
+Those integrals are in turn named elliptic because they first were encountered for the calculation of the arc length of an ellipse.

 Important elliptic functions are Jacobi elliptic functions and the Weierstrass $\wp$-function.

 Further development of this theory led to hyperelliptic functions and modular forms.